Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/5-EVM_Solidity_Vyper_slides.md

 ## EVM Properties

 * Deterministic: execution outcome easy to agree upon
-* Spam-resistant: Opcodes and other resources are metered at a very granular level
+* Spam-resistant: CPU and other resources are metered at a very granular level
 * Turing-complete (with a caveat)
 * Stack-based design
 * Ethereum-specific (EVM can query block hash, accounts and balances, etc.)